grab a cup of coffee &

 Meet the Author

 While many small business owners have a budget, most don’t know how to maximize this resource to obtain financial freedom in their business.
 Successful small business budgeting begins by identifying profit and then wisely allocating expenses where you need them most.
 Sounds Easy, Right?
 Unfortunately, managing cash flow is one of the most challenging aspects of being a business owner.
-Below are 3 tips to budgeting as a business owner and how you overcome this challenge.
+Below are 3 tips to build your business while you budget and how you overcome the challenges associated with budgeting.

 Make sure your cash flow projection is realistic.
 Don’t assume your sales will be more than or even reach your projected market potential in your first year of operation.
 While it can be difficult to project income since you don’t know exactly how sales will go in any given month, be as realistic in your projections as you can.
 It’s better to underestimate than overestimate your potential business income than to overestimate when you come to budgeting.